Modeling the formation of N2 and CH4 frost on Pluto's slopes: Results

 Our sensitivity experiments show that the timing of frost formation and disappearance is highly sensitive to the choice of key parameters, notably albedo, emissivity, diurnal thermal inertia, and regolith thermal inertia.
 These parameters have also been identified as critical for the evolution of volatile cycles across Pluto \citep[e.g., ][]{Bertrand2016,Bertrand2018,Bertrand2019,Young2021}.
-On Mars, the seasonality of CO$_2$ and H$_2$O frosts has been used to constrain the vertical stratification of the subsurface and its properties (notably the thermal inertia) \citep{Vincendon2010,Vincendon2010water}.
+On Mars, the seasonality of CO$_2$ and H$_2$O frosts has been used to constrain the vertical stratification of the subsurface and its properties (notably the thermal inertia; \citealt{Vincendon2010,Vincendon2010water}).
 Such an analysis is not possible here because of the strong multi-parameter sensitivity of our problem and the fact that we only have a single snapshot of frost dynamics, which leaves the system poorly constrained.
+Interestingly, Fig. \ref{fig:sensitivity} shows that the sublimation rate of CH$_4$ ice deposits is more sensitive to their albedo than to emissivity.
+In our simulations, at typical CH$_4$ frost temperatures, the infrared radiative cooling flux of the surface is two to three times weaker than the peak daytime insolation, explaining why albedo is the main driver of the sublimation rate.